-- Gap Insurance: Gap Insurance will cover the difference of what the car is worth and what you owe as the lessee in the event of an accident that totals the vehicle.
-Gap Commercial Auto Insurance is very important for companies who provide leased autos for their employees to drive.
+- Gap Insurance: Gap Insurance will cover the difference between what the car is worth and what you owe as the lessee in the event of an accident that totals the vehicle.
+Gap Business Auto Insurance is very important for companies that provide leased autos for their employees to drive.

 There are many instances where you should consider commercial auto insurance for business car purposes:

 - If you operate a business where your employees use personal vehicles on-the-job